Russia Evacuates Over 4,000 People After Dam Burst - UrduPoint

 He called for authorities in the Central Asian country to be ready to help those affected.

+Russian emergency services published images of rescue workers going through villages on boats and hovercrafts.

-Several regions in the Urals and western Siberia have been affected by floods at the start of spring.
+Several regions in the Urals and western Siberia have been affected by floods since the start of spring.

 Recent Stories